Title 33, Code of Federal Regulations

 * USCG type-approved AIS devices are labeled as such on the back of the unit and with the number 165.155/x/y (Class A) or 165.156/x/y (Class B).
 For a listing of USCG type-approved AIS see the Coast Guard Maritime Information Exchange (CGMIX) EQList.
 Search: Approval Series Name—Shipborne AIS.

-Printer-friendly PDF formats of these 2015 requirements, our 2008 proposed rule, an amalgamation of both, our 2003 requirements, and, a chart-comparison of all three, and the AIS requirements of Regulation V/19.2.4 of the Safety of Life at Sea Convention and Sec.
+Printer-friendly PDF formats of these 2015 requirements, our 2008 proposed requirements, an amalgamation of both, our 2003 requirements, a chart-comparison of all three, and the AIS requirements of Regulation V/19.2.4 of the Safety of Life at Sea Convention and Sec.
 102 of the Maritime Transportation Security Act of 2002 (46 U.S.C.
 70114).